Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Monotonicity and linear convergence

-where $s>0$ denotes the step size.
-To provide a unified perspective, we introduce~\texttt{M-FISTA}, a variant that mirrors the structure of~\texttt{M-NAG}.
-According to~\Cref{defn: subgradient},~\texttt{M-FISTA} replaces the $s$-proximal value with the $s$-proximal subgradient, as defined in~\eqref{eqn: subgradient}.
-This yields a new iterative scheme that more closely resembles \texttt{M-NAG}, as follows:
+where $s>0$ is the step size.
+To maintain consistency with the \texttt{NAG}-like structure, we introduce an equivalent formulation of~\texttt{M-FISTA} that replaces the $s$-proximal value with the $s$-proximal subgradient, as defined in~\eqref{eqn: subgradient}.
+This yields the following variant that mirrors the structure of \texttt{M-NAG}: